-A Council needs to consider the identity of the ratepayers, over the 30 year infrastructure plan, who engage in, or refrain from, activities so that pavement maintenance can provide levels of service for ratepayer activities.
+A Council needs to consider the industries or land uses, over the 30 year infrastructure plan, that engage in, or refrain from, activities so that pavement maintenance can provide levels of service for ratepayer activities.

-The most commonly cited ratepayers are land use producers who frequently use heavy commercial vehicles for forestry, dairying, sheep and beef cattle farming; and horticulture production.
+The most commonly cited activities are land uses that frequently use heavy commercial vehicles for forestry, dairying, sheep and beef cattle farming; and horticulture production.
 In addition, primary processors produce pavement consumption through the transportation of milk, fruit and other produce.